Activities and sightseeing near Komarna in South Dalmatia

 typical low-stemmed vines are grown in the traditional fashion.
 There

-are offers of wine tasting and sales in many places, but I suggest that
+are offers of wine tasting and sales in many places, but I suggest

-you continue west until you reach the settlement of Potomje which is at
+you continue west until you reach the settlement of Potomje which is

 the edge of the wine growing area that is protected by the government.

 Only the indigenous Plavac Mali grape grows here.

 From Ston, there is only a short way to Prapratno where a ferry terminal was opened April 2006.
 The car ferry to Sobra on the Island of Mljet leaves from Prapratno three times a day.